-Southern California may not experience the changing of seasons like much of the rest of the country, but we do still have quite a few locations where you can find fall foliage AND we have a few of our own autumn traditions to look forward to each year as well!
-Below are just a few destinations that we love to visit during fall in SoCal.
+Southern California may not experience the changing of seasons quite like other regions, but we do still have a handful of hidden gems where you can find fall foliage AND a few of our own autumn traditions to look forward to each year as well!
+From hiking adventures to cozy mountain escapes, the diverse landscapes of Southern California actually offer a plethora of options for fall exploration.
+Below are just a few SoCal destinations we love to visit during Autumn each year.

 As I mentioned in the beginning, many Southern Californians have their own fall traditions and off-roading is definitely one of them.
 Come mid-October, as the weather cools off, we enter into what many like to call “riding season”.
 A great place to disconnect, hit the dirt trails and enjoy riding season is in Ocotilllo.
 The area is an unincorporated area within the San Diego County, 3 miles west of Imperial County line, near Borrego Springs.
 Many like to dry tent camp or bring RV’s or trailers out with generators.

 Another great place to find fall foliage is in a little town in the San Bernardino Mountains called Oak Glen.
 At 4000-5000ft above sea level, the area experiences all four seasons.
-Oak Glen is most famous for its apple orchards where visitors can pick fresh apples in September and enjoy freshly baked apple cinnamon donuts with fresh hot apple cider year-round.
+Oak Glen is most famous for its apple orchards where visitors can pick fresh apples starting in September.
+I also highly recommend waiting in line for the famous mini freshly baked apple cinnamon donuts at Snow Line Orchards.
+SO GOOD!

-Happy fall and as always, travel on my friends!
+Happy fall y’all and as always, travel on my friends!